amandavisconti/DHslack/Channels.md

 This is a list of the DH Slack's channels (aka chat rooms focused on specific topics).
 These are user-created and user-run, and all members are welcome to create new channels (and announce any new channel you make in #introductions, so people know it exists).
+We will also periodically archive (mothball) inactive channels or merge channels with strongly overlapping topics to make the channel set easier to navigate, but any user can un-archive any archived channel at any time desired.

 This page can be linked as [tinyurl.com/DHSlackChannels](http://tinyurl.com/DHSlackChannels) for ease of remembering.

 *Caveat:* the list below is updated manually, so may not include all current DH Slack channels.

 ----

 #Regional channels:
 * dh-bay-area